emmy-codes/Star-Trek-Quiz/README.md

 ![Star-Wars-Quiz update score error](https://github.com/emmy-codes/Star-Wars-Quiz/assets/70635859/0a7481b3-0db2-417d-be9d-64fd9a10fdb0)

-The code was continuing to search for the next questionText at a time that it doesn't exist in the DOM.
-I solved this by adding an else statement.
+The code was continuing to search for the next questionText at a time that it doesn't exist in the array.
+It was trying to fetch an index beyond the length of the array and returned undefined.
+I solved this by adding an else statement for the remainder of the function.

 * Once all my logic was in place and the game was started, I realised that when clicking anywhere in the game window that wasn't on an answer button would send you to the next question.